140 Broadway: Former buildings

 The six plots on the block had been owned by different entities including The Clearing House, the National Bank of Commerce, and the Guaranty Trust Company (later part of J.P.
 Morgan & Co.), and had five buildings between nine and nineteen stories tall.
 The plots were combined under a common ownership between 1952 and 1962.

 The Guaranty Trust Company acquired 140 Broadway, then consisting of just the southeast corner of Broadway and Liberty Street, in 1911.
 Guaranty Trust also obtained part of the adjacent 132 Broadway to the south.
 The 7-story Mutual Life Insurance Building, designed by York & Sawyer in a neoclassical style, was constructed on the site in 1912.

 The American Exchange National Bank had occupied the site at 128 Broadway (at the corner with Cedar Street) since 1857–1858.
 The American Exchange National Bank Building, a 16-story early skyscraper, was built there in 1900.
 The exterior was made of granite and Indiana limestone, while the interior was made of marble.
 To the south, a 5-story commercial building had existed at 130 Broadway since the mid-19th century; this structure had a Victorian design with a limestone facade.
 In 1912, the American Exchange Bank purchased the building and demolished it to enlarge their own building.
 In 1928, the buildings were sold to the Guaranty Trust Company, after the American Exchange Bank's merger with the Irving Trust Company.

 At 77–81 Cedar Street was the New York Clearing House Building, the site for which was acquired in 1893.
 The Clearing House commissioned Robert W. Gibson in 1894 to design an Italian Renaissance structure made of white marble.
-The building was three stories high, with a domed roof, a Corinthian colonnade on the lower stories, and statues on the third story of the facade.
+The building was three stories high, with a domed roof, Corinthian colonnaded lower stories, and statues on the third story of the facade.

 The National Bank of Commerce began developing another early skyscraper, this one 18 stories, at 31-33 Nassau Street (at the corner with Cedar Street) in 1896.
 The structure was designed in the Renaissance Revival style by James B. Baker and was made of granite, brick, and terracotta.
 Sculptor Karl Bitter carved two large figures above the main entrance, which generated controversy due to their being nude.